What is a Functional Capacity Exam?

 - Range of Motion

+According to the American Occupational Therapy Association (AOTA), “A well-designed Functional Capacity Exam should consist of a battery of standardized assessments that offers results in performance-based measures and demonstrates predictive value about the individual’s return to work.”
 Functional testing is used to evaluate specific activities that the client previously performed.
-From positional tolerance to handling abilities, any time an individual needs to evaluate their physical or cognitive capacity, a FCE can be useful.
-The series of tests included in a FCE may include:
+From positional tolerance to handling abilities, any time an individual needs to evaluate their physical or cognitive capacity, an FCE can be useful.
+The series of tests included in an FCE may include:

 - Cognitive tests